-When a field determination of disability is made, select "Worker Observation" as the verification source.
+When a field determination of disability is made, select "worker observation" as the verification source.

 - 3. A chronically homeless person may be considered physically or mentally unable to work if: - a.
 The person has been continuously homeless for a year or more; and - b.
-It is obvious to the worker that the person is unable to work. - D. [All adult Kentucky Transitional Assistance Payment (KTAP) recipients.
-These members are required to participate in the Kentucky Works Program (KWP) unless otherwise exempt.
+It is obvious to the worker that the person is unable to work. - D. All adult KTAP recipients.
+These members are required to participate in KWP unless otherwise exempt.
 However, members who apply for SNAP and KTAP simultaneously must agree to work register to meet the SNAP requirements.
-This exemption cannot be used to cure a disqualification imposed because the member failed to comply with KWP or Unemployment Insurance Benefit (UIB) work requirements. - E. A parent or other household member who is ACTUALLY responsible for the care of:] - 1.
+This exemption cannot be used to cure a disqualification imposed because the member failed to comply with KWP or UIB work requirements. - E. A parent or other household member who is ACTUALLY RESPONSIBLE FOR THE CARE of: - 1.
 A dependent child UNDER six.
 If the child's sixth birthday falls within a certification period, the individual responsible for the care of the child is registered for work at the next scheduled recertification; or - 2.
 An incapacitated person.
 The case record must contain verification from a certified medical provider that the incapacitated individual requires care from the person seeking the exemption.